j-schreiber/js-sf-cli-security-audit/messages/rules.users.md

 # violations.no-other-apex-api-logins

-User uses "Other Apex API", which is a deprecated und unsecure login type.
+Has %s logins with "Other Apex API", which is a deprecated and insecure login type.